 Skip to main content

 Packages on npm can define lifecycle scripts in their package.json.
-Some of the most common are below, but there are many others.
+These are some of the most common, among many others:

 • preinstall: Runs before the package is installed